 Information for Foreign Applicants

 If your organization is located outside the United States, you can register for a DUNS number online.
 To register with D&B, you are not required to obtain a federal Tax Identification Number (TIN), also known as an Employer Identification Number (EIN).
 When registering, simply leave the TIN/EIN information blank.
 However, anyone doing business with the federal government generally needs to obtain a TIN/EIN in order to meet Internal Revenue Service (IRS) tax reporting requirements.

-For eligibility information, check out the Are You Eligible? section of Learn Grants.
+More information for foreign applicants is available in the Grant Eligibility section of Learn Grants.
 For tax and TIN information, visit the IRS website and search for their most recent guidance for Aliens and International Taxpayers.
 You may also contact the Agency Point of Contact listed for the grant opportunity to get more information on a specific grant opportunity.